laptobbe/TSNetwork/README.md

 #TSNetwork
 TSNetwork is a simple block based callback network framework supporting both iOS and Mac.
-Please feel free to help and/or come with suggestions on what you need from a network framework!

-The TSNetwork framework is provided under an MIT licence.
+TSNetwork is provided under an MIT licence.

 ##Overview

-The framework is designed around the principle that you just want to get or send the data.
-Therefor it asumes a lot of things to make things simple, making it sutable for most apps but probobly not for everyone.
+The purpose of the framework is to provide a simple way to send and recive data over the network with a blockbased callback.
+It is NOT designed to be a complete network solution for all situation.
+The framework has convinence methods for basic REST functions.
+It also assumes that you are using HTTP.

-To send a async request the framework uses NSURLConnection and adds the request to a single NSOperationQueue in the TSNetwork object.
-Multiple queues can be managed by creating additional TSNetwork instances.
+To send a async requests the framework uses NSURLConnection and adds the request to a single NSOperationQueue in the a TSNetwork object.

-To send a sync request the framework uses NSURLConnection using the send synchronous request method.
-The returning block is the same, making it easy to switch back and forth between Async and Sync as needed.
+To send a sync requests the framework uses NSURLConnections send synchronous request method.

 ##Example